tholcman/deeplens-challenge/project_notes.md

 - Maybe share from hiring remote trainers
 - Fee from Gyms for equipment statistics
 - HUGE ammount of data for training other models
-- ?Connected shop with equipment?
+- Connected shop with equipment or at least affilieate
 - Advertisement
+- Cooperation with manufacturer of fitness machines (other sensor + Raspberry Pi as IoT item)